 Components of IT project management

-Like all projects an organization undertakes, IT projects consist of 5 distinct but related stages.
+Like all projects an organization undertakes, IT projects consist of five distinct but related stages.
 These stages are typically broken down as follows:

-- Planning: This is when every task required for each phase of the project is mapped out, and resources are appropriately allocated.
-It’s generally assumed that IT projects will need to be updated frequently, based on the development of new technology as well as changing priorities or unexpected dependencies.
+- Planning: Every task required for each phase of the project is mapped out, and resources are appropriately allocated.
+It’s generally assumed that IT projects will need to be updated frequently, based on the development of new technology and changing priorities or unexpected dependencies.
 As such, IT project managers typically plan in cycles.

 - Execution: In this phase, the IT project manager leads the entire team through each step of the project plan.
 The end goal is the deliverable, whether it be a product or service.

-- Monitor and control: TechTarget explains that the IT project manager is responsible for monitoring and controlling the work to ensure it stays on time and within budget, as well as maintains quality and reduces risk.
+- Monitor and control: The IT project manager is responsible for monitoring and controlling the work to ensure it stays on time and within budget, as well as maintaining quality and reducing risk.